 Video of the Day

-Carrots contain carotene, a yellow pigment that is a precursor for vitamin A. Eating a large amount of vegetables high in carotene, such as carrots, might cause your skin to turn yellow.
+However, eating large amounts of vegetables high in carotene, such as carrots, might cause your skin to turn yellow or orange, according to the University of Arkansas for Medical Sciences.
 The color change is most noticeable in areas with an abundance of sweat glands, such as the palms and soles of the hands and feet.
 The color might also appear noticeably in the nasolabial folds around the nose.
-Vitamin A toxicity does not cause this harmless phenomenon, which will fade when you decrease your carrot intake.
-Cooking and mashing carrots actually increases the availability of carotene for absorption.
+Vitamin A toxicity is not associated with this harmless phenomenon, which will fade when you decrease your carrot intake.
+However, it can last for several months.
+Cooking and mashing carrots may actually increase the availability of carotene for absorption.

-Large amounts of fiber can cause constipation if you don't drink enough water at the same time.
-High fiber intake, particularly if not introduced slowly, may make it difficult for your body to process food.
-Intestinal blockages can even develop in severe cases.
-Drinking adequate amounts of fluid will help prevent constipation.
+While increasing fiber intake has benefits, increasing it too fast can cause stomach discomfort, including gas and bloating.
+Large amounts of fiber can also cause constipation if you don't drink enough water at the same time.
+High fiber intake, particularly if not introduced slowly, may make it difficult for your body to process food; intestinal blockages can even develop in severe cases.
+Because suddenly increasing your intake may cause symptoms; increase fiber gradually to avoid GI distress and increase your fluid intake to 64 ounces per day, according to the Linus Pauling Institute.
+Drinking adequate amounts of fluid will also help prevent constipation.

 Vitamin and Mineral Absorption